 Conventional Partial Dentures

 A partial denture is a removable oral appliance for the seamless replacement of missing natural teeth.
-The dentures are attached to a pink or gum-colored plastic base, which is connected by metal framework that holds the denture in place in the mouth.
-Partial dentures are used when one or more natural teeth remain in the upper or lower jaw when some natural teeth are remaining.
+The replacement teeth are attached to a pink or gum-colored plastic base, which is held in by metal framework that clasps onto your adjacent natural teeth.
+Partial dentures replace one or more missing teeth in the upper or lower jaw when some natural teeth are remaining.